github-education-resources/graduation/_data/analinFlores/AnalinFlores.md

 ---
 name: Analin Flores
 institution: Ironhack
-profile_pic: analinFlores.JPG
+profile_pic: analinFlores.png
-quote: Froot loop in a bowl of cherrrios
+quote: "I'm a froot loop in a bowl of cherrrios"
 github_user: Any28Flo
----+
+---